jbbadanguio/pixelship-ecommerce-analysis/README.md

   <img src="assets/loyalty-3.png">
 </p>

-- Loyalty members convert more reliably in mid-range windows (31–120 days), outperforming non-members in every bucket beyond the first 30 days.
+- Loyalty members convert more reliably in mid-range windows (31–120 days), outperforming non-members in nearly every bucket beyond the first 30 days.
 This pattern suggests thoughtful, committed purchasing rather than impulsive behavior.

-- It also highlights the loyalty program’s strength in nurturing long-term engagement rather than accelerating immediate conversion.
+- This also highlights the loyalty program’s strength in nurturing long-term engagement rather than accelerating immediate conversion.
 Lifecycle marketing strategies should focus on reinforcing value during this mid-funnel window.

 ## Marketing Segment Behavior

-The marketing segment behavior analysis reveals how acquisition source, device type, and platform shape customer value and risk profiles.
-Website purchases—especially from social media and unknown channels—tend to carry higher refund rates, suggesting lower buyer confidence or friction in the browsing experience.
-In contrast, mobile app users show stronger loyalty engagement and lower refund risk, indicating deeper intent and better post-purchase satisfaction.
-Spending behavior varies by channel, with some driving consistent mid-tier value while others attract volatile or high-AOV outliers.
-Together, these patterns highlight the need for tailored lifecycle strategies that align acquisition tactics with platform strengths and customer expectations.
+_Note: While “Unknown” channels appear in the dataset, they likely reflect gaps in attribution rather than a coherent acquisition strategy.
+Their behavior should be interpreted cautiously and may warrant further investigation into tracking completeness._

 <p align="center">
   <img src="assets/marketing-1.png">